-The Refugee Investment Network (RIN) is building the investment ecosystem for refugee-led and supporting ventures through delivering partnerships, advisory programs, education, and financing mechanisms.
+The Refugee Investment Network (RIN) is unlocking refugee self-reliance by building the investment ecosystem for Refugee Lens Investing (RLI).

 Today, more than 80 million people have been forcibly displaced worldwide, making the resulting dilemma the defining social crisis of our time.
 Refugees face serious challenges, often stemming from underinvestment and restrictive labor laws.
 Yet the data show they have enormous untapped potential – refugees are resilient, entrepreneurial, and investable.

 As both the magnitude of the crisis and a new appreciation for the corresponding investment opportunity grow, investors are looking for a way to invest in refugees.
 RIN bridges the gap between refugee investments and a continuum of capital that spans asset classes and geographies, as well as return and impact expectations.